UoB-COMSM0110/2024-group-13/READMEReport.md

 *Implementation of local (left) and online (right) multiplayer*

 Both players compete against each other by collecting the coins generated throughout the map.
 Each player starts with 3 lives and aims to avoid ghosts while trying to outscore their opponent.
-Scattered in the map are uranium blocks which cause special events which can temporarily improve the players’ character or negatively affect their opponent.
+Scattered in the map are uranium blocks which cause special events that temporarily improve the players’ character or negatively affect their opponent.
 The game ends when one player loses all three of their lives.
 Players could target one another to score more points by killing their opponent or work peacefully and focus on collecting points instead.

 ## Requirements